griffithlab/pVACtools/README.md

 ## pvacseq commands
 ### run
 `pvacseq run <input VCF> <sample name> <NetMHC installation path> <allele name> <epitope length> <ouput directory> [-l peptide sequence length] [-b binding threshold] [-c minimum fold change]`<br>
-Run this command to automate the pVAC-Seq pipeline.
-This will internally call the other commands, passing data between them to generate an TSV file of neoepitope predictions.
+Use this command to run the full pVAC-Seq pipeline.
+This will internally call the other commands, passing data between them to generate an output TSV file of neoepitope predictions.
 Multiple alleles and epiope length can be specified as comma-separated lists.

 <b>Required inputs</b><br>
 <ul>
 <li><code>input VCF</code>: A VEP-annotated VCF containing transcript, Wildtype protein sequence, and Downstream protein sequence information.
 (Please see above for instructions)</li>
 <li><code>sample name</code>: The name of the sample being processed.
-This will be used as prefix for output files.</li>
+This will be used as a prefix for output files.</li>
 <li><code>NetMHC installation path</code>: The path to the NetMHC installation directory (please see above for installation instructions)</li>
 <li><code>allele name</code>: Name of the allele to use for epitope prediction.
 Mutliple alles can be specified using a comma-separated list.</li>
 <li><code>epitope length</code>: This refers to the length of subpeptides (neoepitopes) to predict.
-The pipeline can handle multiple lengths that can be specified using a comma-separated list.
+The pipeline can handle multiple lengths, which can be specified using a comma-separated list.
 Typical epitope lengths vary between 8-11.</li>
 <li><code>Output directory</code>: The directory for writing all result files.</li>
 </ul>

 <b>Optional inputs</b><br>
 <ul>
 <li><code>peptide sequence length</code>: Length of the peptide sequence to use when creating the FASTA.
 See "Additional Information" for details.
 <li><code>binding threshold</code>: The user can choose to report only epitopes where the mutant allele has IC50 binding scores below this value.
-By default, we recommend choosing high to medium binding epitopes and use a cutoff of 500.
+By default, pvacseq uses a cutoff of 500.
 <li><code>minimum fold change</code>: This parameter sets the minimum fold change between mutant binding score and wild-type score to use for filtering.
-The default is 0, which filters no results, but 1 is often a sensible default (requiring that binding is better to the MT than WT).</li>
+The default is 0, which filters no results.
+Using 1 will require that binding is better to the MT than WT.</li>
 </ul>

 ### convert_vcf